Fees and Charges

 1. Public Charges – Eligible Persons

-Day procedure and treatment at Clinical Oncology Clinic or Renal Clinic $96 per attendance
+Day procedure and treatment at a clinical oncology clinic or renal clinic / centre$250 per attendance

-Day procedure and treatment in ambulatory facility $195 per attendance
+Day procedure and treatment in an ambulatory facility$250 per attendance

 Community nursing service (psychiatric)Free